water-we-doing/tutorials/README.md

 # Tutorials for Python and GoogleColab

 These are basic (and verbose) tutorials with helpful code and background for using Python in and outside of Google Colab.
+Made by Erica McCormick.
+Last updated August 18, 2022.
+Feel free to add to these!

 ## Intro_to_Colab